 ¡Hola y bienvenido!
-We have already learned basic ways to make comparisons in Spanish using MÁS plus adjectives in a previous lesson.
-Today, we will learn how to use the structure TAN COMO for comparing things in Spanish.
-We will study the grammatical structure of this kind of sentences through several examples and will practice with a short quiz.
-Comencemos…
+We have already learned some basic ways to make comparisons in Spanish using MÁS plus adjectives in a previous lesson.
+Today, we will learn how to use the structure TAN COMO to compare things in Spanish.
+We will study the grammatical structure of this kind of sentences through several examples and practice with a short quiz.
+Let’s start…

 Using TAN + Adjectives + COMO for comparisons of equality in Spanish